 - Fresh Cranberries: we have also used frozen and it works great

 How to make cranberry sauce

-Finally, let this continue to cook uncovered for 10 to 15 minutes stirring occasionally.
+- Finally, let this continue to cook uncovered for 10 to 15 minutes stirring occasionally.
 You want most of the cranberries to have popped and the everything starts to thicken.
 Do not cook on high heat.
-You don’t want it to burn.
+If you are not careful, it could burn.

 Tip: Be careful not to overcook this.
 It continues to thicken as it cools..